 Although it sounds counterintuitive, if you suspect you have a gluten-related condition, it’s important to see a GI before you eliminate gluten.
 This will ensure an accurate test result and help your doctor provide you with the best advice to manage your health.

 If you’ve already adopted a gluten free diet, Luvo makes a variety of gluten free frozen foods to make living gluten free convenient!
-Try vegetable bibimbap, chicken chorizo chili, and chicken in barbecue sauce.
+Try Roasted Cauliflower Mac & Cheese, Chicken Harissa & Chickpeas and Great Karma Coconut Curry.